berdal84/nodable/README.md

 **Nodable** is licensed under the GPL License, see [`LICENSE.txt`](https://github.com/berdal84/Nodable/blob/master/LICENSE.txt) for more information.

-Each submodule are licensed, browse *libs/* folder.
+Each submodule is licensed, browse *libs/* folder.

 Credits :
 ---------